dyo/dyo/README.md

 // internally it creates the elements are attaches them to as the `_el` key
 // when dio creates elements it always looks to see if a _el is already assign
 // in which case it executes a cloneNode instead of createElement action for the respective node dio.VBlueprint(vnode);

+// if executed server side this creates a static html cache of the component/element dio.VBlueprint(vnode);
 ```